Acts 16:12 From the port of Neapolis, Paul, Silas and Luke travel inland along the Via Egnatia to Philippi (see 4 on Map 24).

 The expensive purple dye was made from thousands of tiny murex shellfish.
 Thyatira was well known for its dyeing and garment making, and Lydia may have been an overseas agent for a Thyatiran manufacturer (see the feature on Thyatira in Section 20).

-Lydia (who is probably a wealthy widow who has inherited her husband’s business) and all her household become believers.
+Lydia, who is probably a wealthy widow who has inherited her husband’s (or her father's) business, and all her household become believers.
 They are baptised, and her large town house (or ‘villa’) becomes Paul’s headquarters in Philippi.

 Acts 16:16-40 Each day in Philippi, while crossing the central agora (the Roman market place fringed with pagan temples), Paul is pestered by a slave girl who makes her owners rich by fortune-telling.
 An evil spirit in her keeps shouting and drawing attention to Paul and his companions.
 Exasperated by this, Paul casts the evil spirit out of the girl – to the fury of her owners who see their profits disappear.

-Shops lining the Roman Forum at Philippi (Acts 16:19)
+Shops lining the Roman agora at Philippi (Acts 16:19)

 Paul and Silas are dragged before the Roman magistrates to explain their actions, but their voices are drowned by the chanting of the crowds.
 The magistrates order them to be stripped and flogged, after which they are flung into prison and locked in the ‘inner cell’ (probably an underground dungeon) until the magistrates meet the following morning.